 Seeking: 1 to 2 Ph.D. students

-Candidates Sought: general Ph.D.
+Candidates Sought: CBE Ph.D.

 Topics: Membrane Separations, Polymer science, Manufacturing, Desalination, Nanofiltration, Electrospinning, Forward osmosis, Water treatment